nclairesays/ruby-cli-movie-database/README.md

 [![asciicast](https://asciinema.org/a/OOUJUttKJT6v6Ipgm5OPuAPty.png)](https://asciinema.org/a/OOUJUttKJT6v6Ipgm5OPuAPty)

 ## About
-Movie Database was created by rgbarker and ssong as part of the Flatiron School's Mod 1 project.
+Movie Database was created by [rgbarker](https://github.com/Ryanbarker0) and [ssong-eu](https://github.com/ssong-eu) as part of the Flatiron School's Mod 1 project.
 It is a Ruby CLI application that uses the Open Movie Database API and the Google Maps API to provide the user with movie information, as well as, relevant cinema and restaurant information.
-The `decisiontree` gem was used to implement a basic recommender for movie recommendations.
+The [`decisiontree`](https://github.com/igrigorik/decisiontree) gem was used to implement a basic recommender for movie recommendations.

 ## Instructions
 To try it out, simply clone the repository and run `bundle install` in terminal at the repo directory.
 Once the relevant gems are installed run `rake db:migrate` to initialize the sqlite3 database.
 Then run `ruby bin/run.rb` and enjoy!